alloba/book-of-hours-notes/books/Exercises in the Continuity of Self.md

 ### Study Complete Description
 I've Read...

-The Haustorium expresses grudging respect for the Hour called Elegiast, 'who calls each of the Dead by name', but also concern over the Elegiast's subtlety when it chooses to inspire particular interpretations of Histories.
-The Haustorium proposes the use of Nowhere-energies in distracting or discouraging the Elegiast, in order to assure that 'the persistence of History remains unalloyed'.
+The Haustorium expresses grudging respect for the Hour called [[Elegiast]], 'who calls each of the Dead by name', but also concern over the Elegiast's subtlety when it chooses to inspire particular interpretations of Histories.
+The Haustorium proposes the use of [[Nowhere]]-energies in distracting or discouraging the Elegiast, in order to assure that 'the persistence of History remains unalloyed'.